ThompsonBethany01/python-exercises/README.md

-Python Exercises for the Codeup Data Science Darden cohort Completed by Bethany Thompson
+Python Exercises for the Codeup Data Science - Darden cohort\
+Completed by Bethany Thompson